• Can you introduce yourself and explain how Hufschmid Guitars came about?

-The classical guitar I mentioned before that I found in the trash!
+The famous classical guitar I found in the trash!
 My first electric guitar was a Fender Strat copy by a generic brand 'Elwis’.
-My first real quality electric guitar was a Lag (photo attached) Still hard to do better at 16 than wear a Cannibal Corpse t-shirt and hold a LAG V!
-Ha ha!
+My first real quality electric guitar was a Lag V with a cool snake skin finish!

 • What do you bring to the market with your specialist touches and creations?

 • Who are your guitars for - amateurs, or professionals?

-• What are your plans for the near future and further ahead…?
+• What are your future plans?

 As a small artisan, my goal is to maintain my individuality and uphold the values of authenticity and high quality that set my products apart from faceless mass-produced items.
 I believe that there will always be a demand for unique craftsmanship, and I aim to continue meeting that need in the future.